This Product Selection Guide contains information to help select products in the Solid State Relays category on DigiKey.com

 Mounting Type: Indicates how the device is attached.

 Circuit: Describes the contact closures provided by a relay or relay-output device, in terms of the number of independent circuits that are actuated in parallel, the number of contact positions available for each, and their default states.
-For more information please see Switch Basics, Examples of Pole and Throw
+For more information please see Basics of Switches and Relays: An Overview of Poles and Throws

 Output Type: Specifies if the relay is designed for AC or DC outputs, along with special performance characteristics.